gautamsidhugometheganesh-web/Second-Brain-That-Fights-You/README.md

 An AI productivity system that challenges, contradicts, and interrogates you instead of politely agreeing.
 Core Features (MVP)

-You only need 3 features to launch:
+We only need 3 features to launch:

 1️⃣ Memory Engine